adinaras/autograderGradeScopeWIthPartialScore/README.md

     - run diff_files calls the diff_files() function with the two parameters (student's output and the expected output)
     - If the outputs do not match:
         - the for loop prints the comparison with the mismatched lines
-        - the variable score calculates the partial credit for the test case
+        - the variable score calculates the partial credit for the test case (scalled to have 3 decimals)
         - the \x1F is a unique character that gets parsed by the autograder.py file
  - testclean: makes sure the exe gets cleaned properly
 6. weights.txt: This file holds the breakdown of points for each test case